-- All dogs must be restrained at all times, either on a leash, chain or cable, or inside a fence or resident's home.
+All dogs must be restrained at all times, either on a leash, chain or cable, or inside a fence or resident's home.
 It is illegal to let your dog loose to roam the neighborhood.
-Microchipping for all dogs is required.
+If impounded, microchipping for dogs is required.

-- When animals are picked up by animal control, they are taken to the Tri-City Animal Shelter located at 1150 W. Pleasant Run in Cedar Hill.
+When animals are picked up by animal control, they are taken to the Tri-City Animal Shelter located at 1150 E. Pleasant Run in Cedar Hill.
 The shelter's hours of operation are Monday through Friday, 10 a.m.- 6 p.m., and Saturday, 10 a.m.- 2 p.m.
 Their phone number is 972.291.5335.

-- Animal Control has traps that can be loaned to citizens for the trapping of nuisance animals.
+Animal Control has traps that can be loaned to citizens for the trapping of nuisance animals.
 Animal Control officers will service and remove animals.
-A deposit is required and will be refunded once the trap is returned in good condition.
-Contact the Action Center.

 Special conditions apply to the keeping of livestock (horses, cows, goats and sheep.)
 There must be 5,000 square feet allotted per animal, and animals may not be kept closer than 150 ft. to another person's living quarters.